 There’s some great writing on IT vendors (including management consultants that provide IT services) from a number of authors.
 Bianca Wiley in particular writes excellent pieces on the tension between public sector use of IT companies and public accountability.
 Smaller-scale Canadian tech firms have written about how hard it is to navigate Government of Canada procurement processes.
 Outside of Canada, Prof. Andrew Sturdy has written about the “management consultancy effect” (or “demand inflation”) and Prof. Mariana Mazzucato writes frequently about public sector dependency on consulting companies.
 Part of the challenge of examining IT vendors and their roles in a Canadian context is the wide range of activities (IT-focused and not) that can be performed by the same large-scale companies.

 As an initial step in my research work, I’m looking forward to analyzing publicly available contracting data to explore this field in more detail.
 (Who are the major players?
 What do trends look like year-over-year?
 Did COVID change IT procurement spending patterns?)
 This is something that friends at Ottawa Civic Tech and I had dug into several years ago as a volunteer civic tech project.
 You can see our original analysis here – I’m looking forward to diving into this data with a bit more focus (and, er, academic rigour) than I could contribute as a volunteer weekend project.

 IT services and software play a large and under-examined role in how governments deliver services to the public.
 Given the role that IT vendors frequently play in designing, delivering, and operating these services, I think there’s a lot of value in examining the sector in more detail.
 I’m really looking forward to it.

 If you have thoughts or suggestions about things I should look at or people I should talk to, I’d love to hear them!
-You can reach me during my Public Servant-in-Residence term by emailing email@example.com, or (as usual!) sending me a message on Twitter.
+You can reach me during my Public Servant-in-Residence term by sending me an email, or (as usual!) sending me a message on Twitter.
 Thanks so much!